-In the busy times of today, many people are tense together with physical problems, and especially working people.
+In the modern era, many people are tense with physical problems, and especially working people.
 It is okay for these problems to happen for a while, but if it persists, the situation of depression becomes.
 To get rid of these problems, you should practice Janusirsasana.

-Janu Shirshasan is a part of Ashtanga yoga.
+Janusirsasana is a part of Ashtanga yoga.
 It is a seated twisting and forward bending asana.
-Although it is similar to the Sirsasana.

-The name Janusirsasana is derived from Sanskrit words. there Janu means Knee and Sirsh stand for Head and Asana mean yoga posture. whose meaning has inspired the name ‘Head to Knee Pose‘.
+The name Janusirsasana is derived from Sanskrit words. there Janu means Knee and Sirs stand for Head and Asana mean yoga posture. whose meaning has inspired the name ‘Head to Knee Pose‘.

 In this Yogasana, touch the head with knee, hence it is also called Head to Knee Pose.
 There are three main variations of Janusirsasana.

-The modern yoga pose Janusirsasana is first seen in the 20th century. described in Krishnamacharya’s. he was one of the most influential yoga teacher OR the father of modern yoga.
+The modern yoga pose Janusirsasana is first seen in the 20th century that is described in Krishnamacharya’s.
+He was one of the most influential yoga teachers OR the father of modern yoga.

-Head to Knee Pose is, as the name suggests, a seated twisting yoga pose that re-energize the body, enhances the flexibility of thighs, hamstrings, thighs, hip joints, back, hands and shoulders. and it is a challenging posture, especially for men.
-Which aids in semen also, it is very beneficial to relieve anxiety.
+Head to Knee Pose is, as the name suggests, a seated twisting yoga pose that re-energizes the body, enhances the flexibility of thighs, hamstrings, thighs, hip joints, back, hands, and shoulders.
+And is a challenging posture, especially for men.
+It aids in semen also and is very beneficial to relieve anxiety.

 Janusirsasana is also known as Ardha Paschimottanasana. we can be practiced as a preparatory pose before practicing Paschimottanasana (Seated forward bend).

-So let us now know the way of doing Janusirsasana and its benefits.
+So let us now learn the way of doing Janusirsasana and its benefits.

 How To Do Janusirsasana (Head to Knee Pose)